Axia-Tech/AXIA-wiki/docs/learn/learn-account-generation.md

 ### Your Address

 The address will be shown as a QR code.
-You can import your address to the AXIASolar-JS Apps by going to the [Accounts](https://axiasolar.js.org/apps/#/accounts) page on an Internet-connected computer and click "Add via QR", and following the instructions to add the account.
+You can import your address to the AXIACoin-JS Apps by going to the [Accounts](https://axiasolar.js.org/apps/#/accounts) page on an Internet-connected computer and click "Add via QR", and following the instructions to add the account.
 An account created this way will always require you to sign messages with your AXIA Signer device.
 It will do this only by